jielabs/CarND-Traffic-Sign-Classifier-Project/report.md

 To train the model, I used the following setup:
    * optimizer: Adam
    * batch size: 128
-   * number of epoches: 100
+   * number of epochs: 100
    * learning rate: 0.001 (I also tuned a few, and 0.001 can converge in a reasonable speed without loss of too much accuracy)

 #### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.